crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

  type: eventlog
 ```

-Restart the CrowdSec service (using `net`, `sc` or the services app), and CrowdSec will now parse the SQL server authentification logs.
+Restart the CrowdSec service (using `net`, `sc` or the services app), and the `Security Engine` will now parse the SQL server authentification logs.

 :::info